schubergphilis/terraform-aws-mcaf-service-quotas-manager/README.md

 ### Target Accounts

 #### Roles
 This manager works by assuming roles in your target accounts from a single central management account to collect applied service quotas and usage metrics.
 Every account you want to be managed requires a role that can be assumed by the service quota manager.
 Setting up these roles is not part of this solution but could be part of - for example - your account baseline.
+It's already part of the MCAF [account baseline](https://github.com/schubergphilis/terraform-aws-mcaf-account-baseline).

 Each role requires the following trust policy: